jsdclxvi/Reforestation/README.md

-## What biscuit does a short person like?
-Shortbread.
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."